Multimodality Representation Learning: A Survey on Evolution, Pretraining and Its Applications: Background - The Advance evolution of multimodal architectures

-Early task-specific multimodal methods follow the pipeline approach and are usually trained to address only one task as shown in Figure~\ref{fig:represent}.
-For example, Vision-Language (VL) task-specific methods have a visual encoder based on CNN \cite{simonyan2014very, he2016deep} that extracts visual features and a text encoder based Bag-of-Words \cite{antol2015vqa}, sequence models \cite{hochreiter1997long} or transformers \cite{vaswani2017attention} to encode textual features.
-Subsequently, Multimodal Fusion (explored extensively for task-specific models) builds interactions between features of different modalities to produce a common representation \cite{gan2022vision}.
-These Multimodal Fusion methods evolve as (\emph{i})~``simple fusion'' that fuses features through concatenation or element-wise sum or product \cite{jabri2016revisiting}, (\emph{ii})~``inter-modality attention'' \cite{nguyen2018improved} captures feature alignment of different modalities and constructs more informative joint representations, (\emph{iii})~``intra-modality attention'' \cite{hu2019language} develops relational reasoning by constructing a graphical representation, (\emph{iv})~``transformer'' relies on inter-modality and intra-modality by attending other modalities and related regions of the same modality \cite{gao2019dynamic}.
-Therefore, transformers are considered the backbone of the universal multimodal pretraining approaches as they learn and correlate deep interactions among different modalities \cite{wang2021vlmo,kim2021vilt}, unlike the dual encoder (pipeline) architecture that exploit cosine similarity \cite{jia2021scaling}.
+The early task-specific multimodal methods were trained to address only one multimodal task.
+Figure~\ref{fig:represent}\textbf{(a)} broadly depicts the pipeline of task-specific multimodal methods.
+For example, in VQA, a visual encoder, usually based on some variant of a Convolutional Neural Network (CNN) \cite{simonyan2014very, he2016deep}, is used to extract visual features.
+Meanwhile, textual features are encoded by text encoding blocks that typically build on Bag-of-Words \cite{antol2015vqa}, seq2seq models \cite{hochreiter1997long}, possibly with attention mechanism \cite{vaswani2017attention}.
+Subsequently, the encoded representations are channeled to Multimodal Fusion (explored extensively for multimodal learning), which fuses and builds interactions between features of different modalities to produce a unified representation \cite{gan2022vision}.
+These Multimodal Fusion methods have evolved as (\emph{i})~\emph{simple fusion}, which fuses features through concatenation or element-wise sum or product \cite{jabri2016revisiting}, (\emph{ii})~\emph{inter-modality attention}, which aligns features of different modalities and constructs more informative joint representations \cite{nguyen2018improved}, (\emph{iii})~\emph{intra-modality attention}, which develops relational reasoning by forming a graphical representation within modalities \cite{hu2019language}, (\emph{iv})~\emph{transformers}, which leverage the aforementioned techniques by concurrently focusing on other modalities and associated regions within the same modality \cite{gao2019dynamic}.
+Since transformers learn and establish intricate interactions between different modalities \cite{wang2021vlmo,kim2021vilt}, they are viewed as the structural foundational block of universal multimodal pretraining methods.

-In the last decade, several articles discussed the challenges, performance, and application of multimodal approaches in CV and NLP.
-Various studies focused on conventional multimodal topics i.e., representation, correlation, fusion, translation and co-learning such as \cite{guo2019deep,baltruvsaitis2018multimodal}.
-Some authors unfolded general applications related to NLP, and CV \cite{stappen2021multimodal}, and few authors addressed a single application using multimodal architecture \cite{chandrasekaran2021multimodal}.
-Most of the recently published work targeted challenges, pretraining objectives, and applications with a CV perspective \cite{long2022vision,bayoudh2021survey,du2022survey}.
-Unlike, we build up this study that covers the evolution of deep learning based multimodal task-specific methods, pretraining tasks to train advanced transformer-based pretraining approaches, recently released unifying architecture, discussion on comparative analysis, multimodal applications, and benchmarks.
-Finally, future forecasting is presented for peers.